-On December 12th and 13th, I was in São Paulo to attend Microsoft Ignite - The Tour, an official Microsoft event about new technologies and tools coming to the market, where I could do a lot of networking.
+On December 12 and 13, I was in São Paulo, to participate in Microsoft Ignite - The Tour, an official Microsoft event on new technologies and tools that are coming to the market, where I was able to do a lot of networking

-On the 13th, after Ignite, MVP's from all over Brazil were invited to a Happy Hour at XP Investimentos headquarters.
-It was really cool to see friends and also talk about business, community, technical tips and also, about life beyond IT and work .. rs
+On the 13th, after Ignite, MVP's from all over Brazil were invited to a Happy Hour at XP Investimentos' headquarters.
+It was really cool to see friends again and talk about business, community, technical tips and also, about life beyond IT and work .. lol

-On December 14, MVP's were again invited to Microsoft headquarters to attend an event focused on communities, innovation and technology.
-We attended amazing lectures with the innovation leader of XP Investimentos and also Tania Cosentino, president of Microsoft Brasil, in other lectures organized by other MVP's.
+On December 14, MVP's were again invited to go to Microsoft headquarters to participate in an event focused on communities, innovation and technology.
+We watched incredible talks with the leader of the innovation area at XP Investimentos and also at Tania Cosentino, president of Microsoft Brazil, among other talks organized by other MVP's.

-On December 19th, I participated in the Organization of “14th PASS Local Group SQL Server ES Meetup”where I also lectured on “Power BI + Analysis Services - Analyzing Big Data” with my friend and teammate, Leandro Lima.
+On December 19th, I participated in the Organization of “14th PASS Local Group SQL Server ES Meetup”, where I also spoke about “Power BI + Analysis Services - Analyzing big data”, together with my friend and teammate, Leandro Lima.

 In December, I wrote the following articles: